keptn/keptn.github.io/content/docs/0.6.0/usecases/deployments-with-quality-gates/index.md

 <details><summary>Expand instructions</summary>
 <p>

-1. Please complete the instructions for setting up [Dynatrace monitoring](../../reference/monitoring/dynatrace#setup-dynatrace).
+1. Complete steps from the section [Setup Dynatrace](../../reference/monitoring/dynatrace#setup-dynatrace).

-1. Configure the Dynatrace SLI provider for the **sockshop** project as explained [here](../../reference/monitoring/dynatrace/#setup-dynatrace-sli-provider).
+1. Complete steps from section [Setup Dynatrace SLI provider](../../reference/monitoring/dynatrace/#setup-dynatrace-sli-provider).

 1. To configure Keptn to use the Dynatrace SLI provider for the **sockshop** project, apply the below ConfigMap by executing the following command from within the `examples/onboarding-carts` folder: